AlexsLemonade/refinebio-docs/docs/main_text.md

 TODO: Note about release schedule and/or presence on Zenodo

-refine.bio periodically releases compendia comprised of all samples from a species that were run on one of the platforms we support.
+refine.bio periodically releases compendia comprised of all the samples from a species that we were able to process.
 We refer to these as **species compendia**.
 We process these compendia in a manner that is different from the options that are available via the web user interface.
 Instead of selecting only genes available in all samples, we take the union of all genes, filling in any missing values with `NA` (e.g., perform a full outer join).